 Remember there is a fine line between humor and sarcasm.
 Don’t take potshots at him or make snide remarks in the name of humor and then expect him to warm up to you.
 If you use humor and jokes as a means to release your resentment toward him and the state of your marriage, there is a good chance you may further alienate your irritable husband.

 8. Agree with him for the time being

-You may not want to because you are just not that kind of a person, but when he is boiling in rage, it is best for you to agree with him at the moment instead of provoking him even further.
+Dealing with a moody husband entails striking a fine balance between knowing when to stand your ground and when you let a few things slide.
+In the interest of striking this balance, you may want to consider agreeing with his point of view on the issues that are bothering him.
+You may not want to because you are not a pushover but when he is boiling in rage, it is best for you to agree with him at the moment instead of provoking him even further.
 Or you can choose to stay neutral and just hear him out without disagreeing.

 9. Keep reminding him that he is important to you

 A person who is tired of dealing with something all by himself is definitely going to be irritable and moody.
 He is going to be snappy all the time.
 We’re not condoning the behavior of your moody spouse, but just giving you an alternative perspective on the situation: being impatient and irritable is a natural reaction when a person feels overwhelmed by their circumstance.